yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

     ![Preview your PR](/Images/contributing/netlify_preview_PR.png)

-    * This link opens the home page of the website.
+    This link opens the home page of the website in the same tab.
 You must navigate to the page you edited.
-    * This link opens in the same tab.

 ### Option 2 - Edit on Netlify CMS

 Use the Netlify CMS user interface to easily edit pages in a WYSIWYG editor with a real-time preview.
 You don't need to be familiar with Markdown or with GitHub forking workflows to edit in Netlify CMS.

-{{< alert title="Caution" color="warning">}}If you have previously contributed to this project, your fork might be out of sync.
-If you do not have pending PRs, you must delete your old fork before continuing.

-See [Delete an outdated fork](/docs/contribution_guidelines/deleting_a_repository/) for more information.{{< /alert >}}

 1. Click **Edit on Netlify CMS** on the upper right corner of the page.
 2. Sign in to Netlify CMS using your GitHub account.
 3. Click **Fork the repo** to fork the repository.
 This creates a copy (fork) of the Axway repository in your GitHub account.
 Netlify CMS makes changes to the files on your fork, and not to the original Axway repository.
-4. On the Netlify CMS landing page, locate the page you want to change and click to edit it.
-5. Make your changes in the editor on the left and click **Save**.
+4. Make your changes in the editor on the left and click **Save**.
 You can check the formatting in the live preview on the right.

     ![WYSIWYG editor](/Images/contributing/netlify_WYSIWYGeditor.png)

-6. When you are finished making changes, change the status of the content to **In review**.
+5. When you are finished making changes, change the status of the content to **In review**.
 This creates a pull request, which enables us to review the changes you made on your fork using Netlify CMS and _pull_ them into the original Axway repository.

     ![Set status to Review](/Images/contributing/netlify_setstatustoreview.png)

     You will receive an email automatically generated by Netlify CMS with a link for the pull request created on GitHub.

-7. To preview your changes exactly as they will appear on the live website, select **Workflow** in the toolbar and open the page you edited from the **In Review** column.
+6. To preview your changes exactly as they will appear on the live website, select **Workflow** in the toolbar and open the page you edited from the **In Review** column.
 When available, a link to the deploy preview appears, near the publishing controls.
 Click **View Preview**:

     ![Preview on CMS](/Images/contributing/cms_deploy_preview.png)

-    * This link opens the home page of the website.
-You must navigate to the page you edited.
-    * This link opens in the same tab.

-8. To ensure that we have all the information we need to review your changes, go to GitHub and add a comment to the pull request, as there is currently no ability in Netlify CMS to tell us what you changed and why.
+7. To ensure that we have all the information we need to review your changes, go to GitHub and add a comment to the pull request, as there is currently no ability in Netlify CMS to tell us what you changed and why.

 ## What to expect when you contribute